Efficient approximations for utility-based pricing: Introduction

 We then apply the preceding results to the case of an agent willing to cover a long position on the non-traded stock.
 This is a very important issue in management sciences which is often referred to as the restricted stock problem or marketability problem: see \cite{L95, KLF03, F12}, or for the real option problem, see \cite{ref3} and the references therein.
-We derive deterministic upper and lower bounds for the reservation price and for the value function.
-We also provide an approximation of the optimal strategy.
-We analyse the lower bound of the reservation price with respect to the correlation and successfully obtain information about its behaviour as well as its minimum.
-Note that the semi-closed expression of the reservation price does not allow such theoretical results to be obtained.
-We will also be able to control the error between the bounds and the reservation price.
-Note that the minimizer $\rho^*$ of the lower bound of the reservation price may be the optimal choice for an agent selecting between different hedging assets $P$ who is willing to choose the one that minimizes the reservation price while retaining the same level of rentability.
-Indeed, $\rho^*$ has no need to serve as the minimizer of $p$, but the numerical applications of Section \ref{seclongstock} suggest that $\rho^*$ is in fact a good approximation of the minimum of $p$.
+The second main result of this paper is to provide a lower and an upper deterministic approximation of the reservation price, the value function as well as an approximation of the optimal strategy and of some Greeks.
+They are based on our decomposition.
+We study the efficiency of our approximations in terms of $\lambda$, $\rho,$ $\gamma$ and $s_0$ and show that they are indeed reliable in various financial situations (see for example Figure \ref{lambert_direct_stock}).
+They thus provide proxy which need almost no computation time.
+We also compute the argminimum $\rho^*$ of our lower approximation of the reservation price as a function of $\rho$.
+We show numerically that $\rho^*$ is in fact a good approximation of the argminimum of $p$.
+This minimum correlation offers a new perspective for utility-based pricing and hedging.
+Indeed, $\rho^*$ may be the optimal choice for an agent selecting between different hedging assets $P$ who is willing to choose the one that minimizes the reservation price while retaining the same level of rentability and for which almost no money is invested in the (optimal) hedging strategy.
+We then show that choosing an hedging asset of correlation $\rho^*$ and using the (optimal) hedging strategy does not cripple the superhedging probability.
 We also apply our result to the case of a short position on a put option and provide numerical results.

 The paper is organized as follows.
 In Section \ref{model}, we present the financial model.
 In Section \ref{taylorapprox}, we derive a polynomial approximation in the case of a long stock position.
-Section \ref{secdecomp} provides the decomposition of the reservation price and the value function using the Lambert function.
+Section \ref{secdecomp} provides the decomposition of the reservation price and of the value function using the Lambert function.
 Then, Section \ref{seclongstock} analyses the case of a long stock position, while Section \ref{secshorput} examines the short put case.
+Section \ref{conclu} concludes and provides some overview on the applicability of our method to other financial problems.
 Finally, Section \ref{secappendix} regroups the missing proofs of the paper.